The Client: Ratby Surgery

-Mayer Brown initially undertook an Access Review in order to assess and identify appropriate locations for a new vehicular access to the application site.
+We initially undertook an Access Review in order to assess and identify appropriate locations for a new vehicular access to the application site.
 This took into account observed vehicle speeds, site specific visibility constraints and initial site layout proposals.
 Initial pre-application advice was sought from the local highway authority in relation to these proposals to inform the design and scope of the supporting transport report.

-Mayer Brown subsequently prepared a detailed Transport Assessment to outline and justify the appropriateness of the proposals and predicted impact upon the local highway network.
+We subsequently prepared a detailed Transport Assessment to outline and justify the appropriateness of the proposals and predicted impact upon the local highway network.
 As part of the transport report, tasks included, but were not limited to:

-- a review of the accessibility of the site via non-car modes of travel;
+- A review of the accessibility of the site via non-car modes of travel;

-- a review of local road collisions, identifying any safety patterns/concerns;
+- A review of local road collisions, identifying any safety patterns/concerns;

-- a review of access arrangements in terms of geometry, visibility and road safety, with access proposals supported by traffic calming measures to address localised visibility constraints and relocation of the change in speed limit in proximity to the site access;
+- A review of access arrangements in terms of geometry, visibility and road safety, with access proposals supported by traffic calming measures to address localised visibility constraints and relocation of the change in speed limit in proximity to the site access;

-- calculation of predicted trip generation associated with the new medical centre and resulting net impact upon local junctions, taking into account trips already on the network associated with the existing practice operation;
+- Calculation of predicted trip generation associated with the new medical centre and resulting net impact upon local junctions, taking into account trips already on the network associated with the existing practice operation;

-- a review of predicted operational parking demand to ensure that the proposed provision is adequate in order to allay any concerns in relation to overspill onto surrounding highway network;
+- A review of predicted operational parking demand to ensure that the proposed provision is adequate in order to allay any concerns in relation to overspill onto surrounding highway network;

-- outlining sustainable travel initiatives to be implemented as part of the proposals to promote sustainable travel modes and potentially reduce vehicular trip generation associated with the medical centre.
+- Outlining sustainable travel initiatives to be implemented as part of the proposals to promote sustainable travel modes and potentially reduce vehicular trip generation associated with the medical centre.